Oam11/InsightDocs/README.md

    - Verify file encoding (UTF-8 recommended)

 3. **Model Errors**:
-   - Ensure you're using a compatible version of the Gemini API
+   - Ensure you're using a compatible version of the Groq API
    - Check your internet connection

 ## Contributing